Rosario, Batangas: History

 This town of Rosario was founded by Augustinian friars in 1687.
-Don Nicolas Morales served as its first town head as gobernadorcillo.
-It originated from the community of the early Christians on the southeastern coast of Batangas (within the vicinity of present-day Lobo).
+Don Nicolás Morales served as its first gobernadorcillo.
+It originated from the community of the early Christians on the southeastern coast of Batangas, in the vicinity of present-day Lobo.

-The Moro or pirate raids forced the inhabitants of the settlement to the safety of the ravine and forest on the north-west bank of Kansahayan River—in Hilerang Kawayan—now a barangay in the municipality of Taysan called Pinagbayanan.
-Here the settlement was relocated and was named Rosario.
-However, at the height of the Moro Wars in the second half of the 18th century, the vicious Moro raids reached Hilerang Kawayan.
-In one of their forays the Parish Priest is said to be among those slain.
+The Moro pirate raids forced the inhabitants of the settlement to the safety of the ravine and forest on the north-west bank of Kansahayan River in Hilerang Kawayan (now a barangay in neighbouring Taysan called Pinagbayanan, meaning "once a settlement").
+The settlement was relocated and renamed Rosario.
+At the height of the Moro Wars in latter 18th century, vicious raiders reached Hilerang Kawayan, killing among others the parish priest.

 This town was further moved by the Dominican priests and headed farther north holding a novena and praying the rosary in the process of their flight.
-On the 9th night of the novena, the fleeing inhabitants reached the river bank of Tubig ng Bayan (lit.
-'Water of Town', a river originating from Lipa).
-Here they finally settled.
-Living in peace and prosperity, the grateful town's people erected a stone church south of the river bank in honor of their benefactress, the Our Lady of the Most Holy Rosary.
-The town was named Santo Rosario.
-Rosario remained in this location for a long time until 1902.
+On the ninth and final night of the novena, the fleeing inhabitants reached the river bank of Tubig ng Bayan (lit.
+'Water of Town', referring to a river originating from Lipa).
+Here they finally settled, building a stone church south of the riverbank in honor of their patroness, Our Lady of the Most Holy Rosary, and renamed after her as Santo Rosario.
+Rosario remained at the site until 1902.

+The 1818 Spanish census recorded 1,758 native families living with four Spanish-Filipino families.

 Santo Rosario was razed to the ground during the Philippine–American War.
-In the early American military occupation of Santo Rosario, a cavalry officer, Captain Daniel H. Boughton, came upon the big spring at the foot of Tombol Hill.
+During the early American military occupation, a cavalry officer, Captain Daniel H. Boughton, came upon the big spring at the foot of Tombol Hill.
 He decided to relocate the town west of the spring, where Rosario's population center is now.

-Official records show that on June 9, 1902, a council of prominent citizens of the town met under a mango tree beside Tombol Spring.
-On the spot they formally organized the municipal government of Rosario.
+Official records show that on June 9, 1902, a council of prominent townsfolk met under a mango tree beside Tombol Spring to formally organise the municipal government.
 The following assumed the first key positions of the town government: